-The proposed budget of \$ 232,303 is appropriate and reasonable.
-The budget allocates 29.0% to personnel who are instrumental in the evaluative aspects of the proposed project.
-In addition, there are monies, 15.0%, that will be used to support student contributions including doctoral-level research perspectives.
-Note that the proposed budget includes monies for CSSP sites to assist in accomplishing the objectives of the proposed evaluation project.
-For example, SPSS for Windows Step by Step: A Simple Guide and Reference 18.0 Update (11th Edition) could be purchased for CSSPs to begin their professional libraries, utilize a training of trainer's model, and to conduct further research.
-Although not explicitly noted in the budget, there are elements of cost share as the Department of Mathematics is amicable to release time and has provided additional physical space, a high commodity, to accommodate these types of initiatives.
-The Department of Curriculum & Instruction and the Department of Mathematics have each agreed to supplement a student worker position (see Attachment E).
+The proposed budget of \$99,895.39 is appropriate and reasonable.
+The budget allocates 32.10% to personnel who are instrumental in the evaluative aspects of the proposed project.
+In addition, there are monies, 10.66%, that will be used to support student contributions including doctoral-level research perspectives.
+Note that the proposed budget includes monies for ABE-IG sites to assist in accomplishing the objectives of the proposed evaluation project.
+For example, SPSS for Windows Step by Step: A Simple Guide and Reference 18.0 Update (11th Edition) could be purchased for ABE-IGs to begin their professional libraries, utilize a training of trainer's model, and to conduct further research.
+The Department of Curriculum & Instruction and the College of Science have each agreed to supplement a student worker position (see Attachment D).